Associate in Applied Science (A.A.S.)

 - Multimedia Development

-Resources: For computing science majors, FLCC provides three computer labs on main campus, two computer labs and a networking lab at the Victor Campus Center, and one computer lab at both the Wayne and Geneva campuses.
+Resources: For information technology majors, FLCC provides three computer labs on main campus, two computer labs and a networking lab at the Victor Campus Center, and one computer lab at both the Wayne and Geneva campuses.
 Operating systems and software applications are current and include productivity applications such as Word, Excel, PowerPoint and Access, and Adobe Creative Suite products including Dreamweaver, Photoshop, and Flash.

 Certification: In addition, FLCC offers computer certification and testing at the Victor Campus Center, where you can test for certifications in areas such as Microsoft Office User Specialist, Microsoft Certified Systems Expert, CompTIA's A+, Network+, and iNet+.